daleharvey/jshint-mode/README.markdown

 If use Emacs.app on OS X, you need to set the following environment variables:

   * PATH - Add path to your *node* executable
-  * NODE_PATH - Add path to where your node_modules are located so node can find the  *formidable* module